Yet Another Introduction to Quantum Computing

 I won’t go through this now (many other places do, and maybe I’ll have a go in Part II, but no promises), but with this circuit just one measurement of the top qubit will tell you whether the black box, labelled here as an “Oracle”, represents a constant or a balanced function.
 So you can use a combination of superposition and interference to do things you can’t do on a classical computer.

 Since then, a handful of algorithms have been developed that are particularly interesting.
-A recent book calls them the canon.
-So here’s a list of things you might do on a quantum computer.
+The recent book Quantum Computing: An Applied Approach calls them the canon.

 These are algorithms for which it has been proved that an ideal quantum computer would offer an algorithm of less complexity than a classical computer.

-And another is the Grover search algorithm for finding an item in an unstructured database.
+• And a fourth is the Grover search algorithm for finding an item in an unstructured database.

-And just a side note here, but you may see some bigger numbers reported for D-Wave systems.
-There’s no time to talk about that here, but D-Wave is a Canadian company that has taken a different path.
+A side note: you may see some bigger numbers reported for D-Wave systems.
+There’s no time to talk about that here, but D-Wave is a Canadian company that has taken a different path to quantum computing.
 It uses quantum simulation, or quantum annealing, which is a separate approach to exploiting quantum phenomena to solve optimization problems.
-It does not involve gates, and hence is not a universal model of computation.
+It does not involve gates, and is not a universal model of computation.

 D-Wave have build computers, or simulators, using this approach with superconducting circuits as their qubits.
-It seems to be an open question whether D-Wave machines really show a quantum advantage.
+It seems to be true that D-Wave can tackle many problems that other quantum computers cannot, but it remains an open question whether D-Wave machines really show a quantum advantage over classical computers.

 There is a tension relevant for building quantum computers.
 You need the whole circuit to be a single state, which means no interference from the environment.
 Yet at the same time you are poking it and prodding it with these gates, which are very explicit interactions with the environment.